 4. In-dept Interviews

 In-dept interviews (IDIs) were performed with experienced senior staff of CARE project –Yangon, Mandalay and Tamu, CCDAC Mandalay and local community leader from Mandalay with the criteria of who had known CARE project from start to end.
 The interviews were made face-to-face.
-Their in-sights into the CARE project development issues within the project area were elicited.
+Their insights into the CARE project development issues within the project area were elicited.
 IDI guide used for interviewees was developed by Burnet Myanmar evaluators.

 5. Workshop for reflections of the project by all the stake holders